etwk/blog/content/lists/books.md

 - [ ] The Tragedy of Liberation: A History of the Chinese Revolution, 1945-57 #bumingbai #must
 - [ ] Mao's Great Famine: The History of China's Most Devastating Catastrophe, 1958-1962 #bumingbai #must
 - [ ] The Cultural Revolution: A People's History, 1962--1976 #must
+- [ ] China After Mao: The Rise of a Superpower
 ### Stephen King
 - [ ] Night Shift #must
 ### Thich Nhat Hanh